Nylan17/CHARC-python/README.md

 # CHARC-python
-Python rewriting of the CHAracterisation of Reservoir Computers (CHARC) framework
+Python rewriting of the CHAracterisation of Reservoir Computers (CHARC) framework.